ycpcs/cs330-fall2020/assign/tlm.md

   - The server should not exit until it is explicitly told to do so.
   - This should be a menu-driven application with the commands __Set__ to pick the substring, __Submit__ to submit a word to the server to see if the word is in the dictionary and if the substring exists in that word, __List__ to get all words in the dictionary that contain the current set of letters as a substring, and __Quit__ to stop playing the game and print the client's current score.

+### Notes
+You will need to make some design decisions.
+(For example: How will you handle multiple clients?
+How will you keep the client score?
+Will you allow a client to continue making guesses after a List command has been given?
+What if a client sends a 2 or a 4-letter substring instead of a 3-letter one?).
+You should include in your documentation (see below) what these design decisions were and why you chose to handle them as you did.
+In addition, ALL code should be well documented -- you will lose points if it is not.

+Include comments in your source code indicating where, why, and how the original source code was modified.
+Also, include a README file, with instructions as to how your code is to be used.

 ### References
 - [ServerSocket](https://docs.oracle.com/javase/8/docs/api/java/net/ServerSocket.html)
 - [Socket](https://docs.oracle.com/javase/8/docs/api/java/net/Socket.html)